📚 This plugin is $4.95 off for owners of Dynamic Characters, as they have some parts in common. Use Dynamic Actors (free) to control both at once.

 addTags and removeTags are a (string | symbol)[] each.

-applyRules(indexedRules, index, name, tags): string
+applyRules(indexedRules, index, name, tags, outModifiers?): string

 indexedRules is a (frozen) readonly PictureRule[],